harm-smits/42docs/libs/minilibx/getting_started.md

 ```

 Notice how we pass the `bits_per_pixel`, `line_length` and `endian` variables
-by reference.
+by reference?
 These will be set accordingly by MiniLibX as per described above.

 Now we have the image address, but still no pixels.
 Before we start with this,
 we must understand that the bytes are not aligned, this means that the